IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

 # Banking Digitalization using Hybrid Cloud with IBM Z.

-The following journey will introduce the available Banking APIs published on IBM Bluemix with logical business programs running on the IBM Z Mainframe through a simulated retail bank called MPLbank.
+The following journey will introduce the available Banking APIs published on IBM Cloud with logical business programs running on the IBM Z Mainframe through a simulated retail bank called MPLbank.

 # MPLbank

 ## Architecture

 This journey accesses a fictitious retail banking system called MPLbank.
 MPLbank integrates an Account Management System, a Payment Hub (not shown in the schema), a Customer Management System & a Financial Risk Management System.
-On top of these components, an API layer hosted in IBM Bluemix has been set up to deliver a banking API, and make them reachable from all kind of applications.
+On top of these components, an API layer hosted in IBM Cloud has been set up to deliver a banking API, and make them reachable from all kind of applications.

 ![alt text](images/architecture.png "Architecture")